-A portion of your work trip fee established by your team leader covers the cost of insurance coverage.
-Through paying your fee, you will automatically be insured against accidental loss of life, limb, sight, speech or hearing while participating in volunteer activities sponsored and supervised by Habitat for Humanity.
-This mandatory insurance coverage is consistent with policies recommended by Habitat for Humanity International's Legal department and ratified by the HFHI board of directors on Feb.
-10, 1994.
-The coverage is designed to ensure a comprehensive risk management program and to provide protection to Habitat's Global Village trip volunteers.
+A portion of your work trip fee established by Habitat for Humanity covers the cost of insurance coverage.
+By paying your fee, you will automatically be insured against medical accident; illness; and accidental loss of life, limb, sight, speech or hearing while participating in volunteer activities sponsored and supervised by Habitat for Humanity.
+This mandatory insurance coverage is designed to protect Habitat's Global Village trip volunteers and is part of a comprehensive risk management program.